omer-to/records/README.md

 For [VS Code Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) users, you can use [here](records.http) to send out requests.

 There are a couple of requests pre-defined in the file.
 The only first one is suppossed to be working, and the rest is non-exclusive list of invalid requests.

+# NOTE

+The MongoDB connection url is in the repo only because the DB user over which the connection is established does not have any write privilege, and/or access to any other database/collections.